 As part of their promotional campaign for Bioshock 2 back in 2010, 2K also had a few real-life BioShock audio diaries made — and now one of them is being hawked on ebay.
 Continue reading “Authentic BIOSHOCK Audio Diary Can Be Yours — for Around $2600” »

 The UK-based Captive Media may have just created what is the holy grail of all urinals.
-Interactive ‘Urinal Gaming System’ will debut at Coca-Cola Park for the upcoming 2013 season, when popular Minor League Baseball Team, The Lehigh Valley Iron Pigs, begin playing in April.
+Their interactive ‘Urinal Gaming System’ will debut at Coca-Cola Park for the upcoming 2013 season, when popular Minor League Baseball Team, The Lehigh Valley Iron Pigs, begin playing in April.

 Remember how utterly inseparable ‘ol Zynga and Facebook seemed a couple years back?
 It was like you couldn’t even glance at your FB login page without viewing half a dozen Farmville-related ads or notifications.